Ambereign/Ambereign/README.md

 If you play or support **Dandy's World, Forsaken, Pressure, Mouthwashing, FriendOS, Vivziepop's shows (Helluva Boss + Hazbin Hotel), TCOAALL,** or anything similar.
 Ponies will be automatically hidden for some of these.

 If you expect me to roleplay with you, especially in a shipping sense, if I don't know you.
 Most of my ponies are introjects, and we are **taken**!
+Additionally, do not make sexual jokes towards me/my ponies.

 Against "self-diagnosed" people, including systems.
 Use your brain for this.